 Dust was collected with domestic vacuum cleaners equipped with paper filter bags from several private houses (5 samples), vehicle cabins (3 samples) and an administrative building (1 sample).
 It is not stated in which country the dust was collected.
-However, we assume that it was collected in Spain.
-The dust fraction $< 60 \,\mu\text{m}$ was used for the study.
+However, it is assumed that it was collected in Spain.
+The dust fraction < $60 \mu m$ was used for the study.
 In addition a house dust reference material from USA was acquired.
 This sample was used to confirm the ubiquity of benzotriazole UV-stabilizers in dust although no certified or indicative values of their levels in the reference material were available.